A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Deploy the Spark History Server in an isolated network segment with restricted outbound connectivity
+• Place the History Server on an isolated network segment with strict egress filtering to block outbound JDBC, Thrift, and LDAP traffic to untrusted destinations.

 bash

-# Configuration example - Restrict event log directory permissions
+# Configuration example: restrict event log directory permissions on HDFS

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.